webhintio/hint/packages/hint-manifest-app-name/README.md

   no need to provide the `short_name` property as browsers can use the value of `name`.

-* The 12 character limit is used to ensure that for most cases the value won’t be truncated.
-However depending on [other things][webhint issue], such as:
+* The 12-character limit is used to ensure that for most cases the value won’t be truncated.
+However, depending on [other things][webhint issue], such as:

   * what font the user is using
-  * what characters the web site/app name includes (e.g. `i` occupies less space then `W`)
+  * what characters the web site/app name includes (e.g. `i` occupies less space than `W`)

   the text may still be truncated even if it’s under 12 characters.